I Love Communicating Science as Story

-I majored in Biology and Psychology so am naturally curious and science-minded.
-I particularly love to write about behavioral neuroscience and climate change.
+As a Biology/Psychology major, I am naturally curious and science-minded.
+I especially love to write about behavioral neuroscience and climate change.

 I was asked in a recent interview what made me curious and I responded “anything related to science or medicine.”

 I am a Seattle-based science content writer with over 15-years’ experience writing science, healthcare, and technical publications.
 I love writing about all things science, but the mind-body interaction has always held a special fascination for me, hence my B.S. degree in Biology and Psychology.

 Though I pursued a career in writing, my love of science never left me.
 Now, the recent challenges against STEM have energized me to raise public awareness of scientific advances and the threat of climate change, not only through writing but also through presenting slideshows and organizing an action group within my community.

 So how did I become a writer?
 Very unexpectedly, actually.
 As a financial analyst for the U.S. Army, I discovered I had an aptitude for writing articles publicizing Army productivity investment successes.
 Since then, I have written all types of digital and print content: blogs, news articles, science reports, social media, e-books, medical brochures, press releases, long-form content, and technical publications.